-The walk will now be held on the 8th May 2021.
+The full walk will now be held on the 18th September 2021.
+Though we aim to hold the Resolution Cup on the 8th May 2021.

 Why can't I pay my registration fee?

-We will not be accepting any new registration's until January 2021.
+We will not be accepting any new registration's until after the Resolution Challenge which is due to take place in May 2021.

 What happens to donations I have already received?

-All donations will be carried forward to the 2021 walk.
+All donations will be carried forward to September.

 Will I have to re-pay my registration fee/donations?

-What happens if I've paid the 2020 Registration Fee but can't make the new 2021 date.
+What happens if I've paid the Registration Fee but can't make the new date?

-We understand that due to the change of dates some people will not be able walk in May next year; please be assured that the money you have raised this year will still be distributed to the charities and good causes you have nominated in 2021 in line with the terms and conditions.
+We understand that due to change of date some walkers will not be able to walk in September.
+Please be assured that the money you have raised will be distributes to the charities and good causes you have nominated.

-I'm currently the Team Co-ordinator but I won't be around for the 8th May 2021
+I'm currently the Team Co-ordinator but I won't be around for the walk in September.

-Thats still ok, so long as you can set someone else to deputise for you, they know the status of your team members and can collect the timing tags etc from Registration
+That's still ok, so long as you can have someone else to deputise for you.
+They'll need to know the status of your team members and be available to collect the timing tags etc. at Registration.

 I've been removed from my team as I deferred to 2021 and they were all going to walk in 2020.